isomerpages/isomerpages-govtech/media/media-releases/_posts/2023-05-24-Government-projected-to-spend-on ICT-in-FY23.md

 <br><br>  New bulk tenders to further aggregate demand for ICT services
 <br><br> Sustainability criteria to be incorporated into evaluation process starting in 2H 2023

-<br> The Government will spend an estimated $3.3 billion on info-communications technology (ICT) this year 1, building on past years’ investments to modernise its digital infrastructure and develop better services for citizens, businesses, and public officers.
+<br> The Government will spend an estimated $3.3 billion on info-communications technology (ICT) this year<sup>[1]</sup>, building on past years’ investments to modernise its digital infrastructure and develop better services for citizens, businesses, and public officers.
 In total, the Government has invested about $16 billion in ICT over the last five years.

 ---